They are lipoprotein particles that consist of triglycerides (85-92%), phospholipids (6-12%), cholesterol (1-3%), and proteins (1-2%).

 Individuals with homozygous familial hypercholesterolemia, lacking functional low-density lipoprotein receptors, show no evidence of delayed clearance of chylomicron residues.

 The same is true in an animal model for human familial hypercholesterolemia, the Watanabe hereditary hyperlipidemic rabbit.

-In addition, in these animals, intravenous infusion of apo E lowers plasma cholesterol levels, supporting the notion that apo E mediates lipoprotein uptake via low-density lipoprotein receptor-independent pathways.
+In addition, intravenous infusion of apo E lowers plasma cholesterol levels in these animals, supporting the notion that apo E mediates lipoprotein uptake via low-density lipoprotein receptor-independent pathways.

-Indeed, homology cloning resulted in the characterization of an unusually large membrane protein, composed exclusively of structural elements found in the low-density lipoprotein receptor molecule.
+Indeed, homology cloning resulted in the characterization of a substantial membrane protein composed exclusively of structural elements found in the low-density lipoprotein receptor molecule.

 Therefore, it has been named low-density lipoprotein receptor-related protein.

-It contains (among other structural elements found in the low-density lipoprotein receptor) 31 repeats of the type that form the ligand-binding domain in the low-density lipoprotein receptor and 22 repeats of the type growth factor (A, B and C ).
+It contains (among other structural elements found in the low-density lipoprotein receptor) 31 repeats of the type that form the ligand-binding domain in the low-density lipoprotein receptor and 22 repetitions of the type growth factor (A, B, and C ).

-The unusually large membrane protein binds to lipoproteins in an apo E-dependent manner, and is sensitive to the balance between apo Cs and apo E.
+The substantial membrane protein binds to lipoproteins in an apo A-dependent manner and is sensitive to the balance between apo Cs and apo E.

-Shortly after cloning, the low-density lipoprotein receptor-related protein was shown to be identical to the receptor for α2-macroglobulin, a major plasma protein that functions in the ‘capture’ and thus inactivation of cells. cellular proteases that have entered the plasma compartment.
+Shortly after cloning, the low-density lipoprotein receptor-related protein was identical to the receptor for α2-macroglobulin, a major plasma protein that functions in the ‘capture’ and thus inactivation of cells.
+Cellular proteases that have entered the plasma compartment.